 The capital requirement in this chapter is intended to measure risk associated with performance-related guarantees on segregated funds or products offering similar guarantees.
-The capital required for this risk can be determined using prescribed factors or using an internal model if the insurer has obtained prior AMF approval.
+The required capital required for this risk can be determined using the standard approach, including the simplified option, or using the internal model approach with recognition of the hedging strategy if the insurer has obtained prior AMF approval.